xggyh/opencv2-api-for-face-detection/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License.](https://creativecommons.org/licenses/by-nc/4.0/)<br>
 For commercial use, please [contact Laboro.AI Inc.](https://laboro.ai/contact/other/)

-About our labora TV dataset
+About our laboro TV dataset
 ---
+### Introduction of Laboro TV dataset

 Train with Our Model
 ---